-Households wishing to live at another UBV site must apply directly to the site.
+Households wishing to live at another UBV site must apply directly to the site if they do not meet one of the conditions listed above.
 The family must complete the initial lease term before they will be authorized to move from one UBV development to another.
 PHA will not maintain a transfer waiting list for households requesting to move to another UBV site with continued assistance unless the family has been approved for one of the mandatory or voluntary transfers as defined in the following section.